 The season for backyard parties is upon us.
 Is your backyard ready?
 Installing outdoor lighting can give your backyard that extra bump it needs to become your friend’s new favorite hangout.
 Adding lighting to walkways, pool areas, barbecue pits, and landscaping can give your backyard the effortless look and functionality you are going for this summer.

 But before you dive into any project, make sure you have a plan and a budget.
-Having a plan will help you and your electrician know exactly where you want your lights and prevent later disappointment.
-If you want a little extra help you can hire a Lighting Professional to help you create your perfect back yard plan but Pinterest can also be a great tool for people on a smaller budget.
+Having a plan will help you and your electrician know precisely where you want your lights and prevent later disappointment.
+If you want a little extra help, you can hire a Lighting Professional to help you create your perfect back yard plan, but Pinterest can also be an excellent tool for people on a smaller budget.
 Choose where you want to place lights wisely.
 With the right lighting design, you can create a space that can be enjoyed for many more summers to come.

 Here are some helpful tips to think of when planning your perfect backyard:

 Use different types of lighting.
 Also, look at what type of lighting should be used for each area, such as solar or hardwired, to get the look and cost you want.
 Here are just a few examples:

 Up-lighting– is a great way to highlight architectural and landscaping features from above.

 Wall Lighting– a subtle way to illuminate a small area near your house with an elegant look

 Highlighting– add lighting that illuminates upward from the ground to draw attention to landscaping or other features

 Incognito– find lighting that blends in such as a light that looks like a rock until illuminated.